kubeflow/spark-operator/docs/website/user-guide/writing-sparkapplication.md

 A `SparkApplication` also needs a [`.spec` section](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#spec-and-status).
 This section contains fields for specifying various aspects of an application including its type (`Scala`, `Java`, `Python`, or `R`), deployment mode (`cluster` or `client`), main application resource URI (e.g., the URI of the application jar), main class, arguments, etc. Node selectors are also supported via the optional field `.spec.nodeSelector`.

-It also has fields for specifying the unified container image (to use for both the driver and executors) and the image pull policy, namely, `.spec.image` and `.spec.imagePullPolicy` respectively.
-If a custom init-container (in both the driver and executor pods) image needs to be used, the optional field `.spec.initContainerImage` can be used to specify it.
-If set, `.spec.initContainerImage` overrides `.spec.image` for the init-container image.
-Otherwise, the image specified by `.spec.image` will be used for the init-container.
-It is invalid if both `.spec.image` and `.spec.initContainerImage` are not set.
+The optional fields `.spec.image` and `.spec.imagePullPolicy` specify the default container image and pull policy for the driver and executors.
+Role-specific `.spec.driver.image` and `.spec.executor.image` values override `.spec.image`.
+Additional init containers are configured independently with `.spec.driver.initContainers` and `.spec.executor.initContainers`; each init-container entry uses the Kubernetes `Container` schema and specifies its own image.
+See [Using Init-Containers](#using-init-containers) for an example.

 Below is an example showing part of a `SparkApplication` specification: